Probation & Parole Guide

 What to Expect on Parole

-Parole supervision usually follows prison release and is managed at the state level.
 Because you're completing the remainder of a prison sentence in the community, monitoring is often closer.

-Scheduled reporting — Regular check-ins with your parole officer
+Regular check-ins with your parole officer.

-Compliance with all release conditions — Whatever was set at release
+Compliance with all release conditions

-Home visits — Your parole officer may visit your residence
+Your parole officer may visit your residence.

 Because parole involves conditional release from prison, violations may carry more serious consequences.
 That doesn't mean parole is "worse" — it means the margin for error is often smaller.